Structure of the Vocational Training Scheme (VTS)

 More information on ARCP and Form Rs can be obtained from the Health Education Wessex website, the ‘Gold Guide’ which is the national guidance document containing the regulations that apply to GP training and the RCGP e-module on ARCPs.

-Dr Jonathan Rial and Dr Janet Magee are the Wessex ARCP Associate Deans and queries regarding the ARCP should be directed to Health Education (Wessex) via email or by telephone 01962 718 440.
+Dr Jonathan Rial and Dr Janet McGee are the Wessex ARCP Associate Deans and queries regarding the ARCP should be directed to Health Education (Wessex) via email or by telephone 01962 718 440.

 More information on study leave and study leave reimbursements can be found in the GPEU Southampton Handbook.